jMetal/jMetal/cec2005CompetitionResources/README.txt

 		The files are split from "test_data.mat" and save as ASCII files

 3. Typical Usage
-	// Create a benchmark object
+	// Create a Benchmark object
-	benchmark theBenchmark = new benchmark();
+	Benchmark theBenchmark = new Benchmark();
 	// Use the factory function call to create a test function object
 	//		test function 3 with 50 dimension
-	//		the object class is "test_func"
+	//		the object class is "TestFunc"
-	test_func aTestFunc = theBenchmark.testFunctionFactory(3, 50);
+	TestFunc aTestFunc = theBenchmark.testFunctionFactory(3, 50);
 	// Invoke the function with x
 	double result = aTestFunc.f(x);